Wenjun-Mao/roop_FastAPI/README.md

 # roop_FastAPI
 roop_FastAPI is a web API wrapper for the "roop" project, designed to provide a user-friendly interface for interactions with the underlying roop system. roop_FastAPI allow for sending a POST with headless args and retrieving output with GET once ready.
-In order to improve the output capacity, this wrapper overloaded quite a few functions from the original roop project.
+In order to improve the output capacity, this wrapper applies monkey patching on a few functions from the original roop project.
 This does not involve changing any code in the original roop repo.
-All the overloading is handled by the wrapper itself.

 ## Description
 This wrapper is developed with FastAPI and provides endpoints for both POST and GET requests.
 The POST endpoint allows users to send data which could include an image, a user identifier and other parameters.
-This data is then processed and passed to the underlying roop project, which is called through a subprocess.

 The GET endpoint, on the other hand, allows users to download a processed video.
 Once the POST request is processed, a URL is provided where the user can download the resulting video.
+The GET endpoint can be used standalone or be coupled with Nginx for caching for improved performance.

 ## Features